-Jefferies is required to put in place an Order Execution Policy, and to take all sufficient steps to obtain the best possible outcome for clients who are 'legitimately relying' on Jefferies for the execution or receipt and transmitting of client orders in "financial instruments" (as defined in Annex 1 Section C of MiFID II), including but not limited to financial instruments of issuers incorpor ated in Europe, Asia and the Americas.
-An order is an instruction to buy or sell a financial instrument which is accepted by Jefferies for executi on or onward transmission to a third party and which gives rise to contractual or agency obligations to the client.
+Jefferies is required to put in place an Order Execution Policy, and to take all sufficient steps to obtain the best possible outcome for clients who are 'legitimately relying' on Jefferies for the execution or receipt and transmitting of client orders in "financial instruments" (as specified in Part 1 of Schedule 2 to the Regulated Activities Order), including but not limited to securities of issuers incorporated in Europe, Asia and the Americas.
+An order is an instruction to buy or sell a financial instrument which is accepted by Jefferies for execution or onward transmission to a third party and which gives rise to contractual or agency obligations to the client.

-This Policy deals with the activities of Jefferies Sales and Trading division, covering Cash Equity Products, Fixed Income Products, and related OTC and Exchange Traded Derivative Products.
+This policy deals with the activities of Jefferies Sales and Trading divisions, covering Cash Equity Products, Fixed Income Products, and related OTC and Exchange Traded Derivative Products.